-Grove school has three senior leaders who are Mental Health Leads, they have completed Level 3 training.
-The Mental Health Leads at Grove school are:
+Grove School has three senior leaders who are Mental Health Leads.
+They have completed Level 3 training.
+They are:

-Ms J Baker - Head Teacher Miss C Dowell - Deputy Head Teacher Mr J Bentley - Deputy
+Ms J Baker - Head Teacher Mr J Bentley - Deputy Head Miss C Dowell - Deputy Head In our school this means that: